 Valley of Fire RV camping

 RV camping at Valley of Fire is available at the Atlatl Rock Campground.
-Sites 23-44 can fit RVs, trailers, and motorhomes up to 35 feet long, so you should be fine.
+Sites 23-44 can fit RVs, trailers, and motorhomes up to 35 feet long, so you should be fine if you decide to rent a campervan in Las Vegas.
+We did so with Travellers Autobarn and we loved the experience.
 These sites have electric hookups, and you’ll find a dump station at the campsite’s entrance.

 Be aware that there is a $10 nightly charge for using the utility hookups.